archivesunleashed/Juxta-Collage/README.md

 ## 7. Launch Local Server

-Now that all the JUXTA files have been created we will use Python to serve files from a local directory via HTTP.
+Now that all the JUXTA files have been created, we will use Python to serve files from a local directory via HTTP.
 This will allow you to display and explore the image collage through the web browser.

 `python3 -m http.server`